themejuice/tj/README.md

 cmd3 "%arg4%"
 ```

-You can specify an unlimited number of commands with an unlimited number of arguments; however, should be careful with how this is used.
-Don't do something like including `sudo rm -rf %arg1%` in a command, and then passing `/` as an argument.
+You can specify an unlimited number of commands with an unlimited number of arguments; however, you should be careful with how this is used.
+Don't do something such as including `sudo rm -rf %arg1%` in a command, and then passing `/` as an argument.
 Keep it simple.
-These are meant to make your life easier by managing build tools, not to do fancy scripting.
+These are meant to make your life easier by simplifying common build tools, not to do fancy scripting.

 ## Usage

 Use the `man` page to print command usage:

 ```
-tj
-tj -h
 tj help
-tj --help
 ```

 See [themejuice.it](http://themejuice.it) for the full documentation.